jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (a) whether a substantive application has any competing applications; and (b) if a substantive application seeks an approval described in section 42(4)﻿(a) (resource consent), whether there are any existing resource consents of the kind referred to in section 30(3)﻿(a) that are not identified in the substantive application.
 (2) The EPA must make a recommendation under subsection (1) within 10 working days after the EPA decides that the substantive application complies with section 46(2).
+(3) Subsection (2) does not prevent the EPA, before the EPA decides whether the substantive application complies with section 46(2), from undertaking work for the purpose of—
+  (a) making a recommendation under subsection (1); or (b) if the Minister delegates to the EPA the power to make any or all decisions under section 47A(1) or (4), making that decision or those decisions (see section 47C).

+### 47A Minister decides whether there are competing applications or existing resource consents for same activity
 Competing applications
-(3) After receiving a recommendation under subsection (1)﻿(a), the Minister must decide whether the substantive application has a competing application.
+(1) After receiving a recommendation under section 47(1)﻿(a), the Minister must decide whether the substantive application has a competing application.
-(4) If the Minister decides that the substantive application has a competing application, the Minister must give written notice of that decision to—
+(2) If the Minister decides that the substantive application has a competing application, the Minister must give written notice of that decision to—
   (a) the consent authority or administering agency with which the competing application had been lodged; and (b) the applicant.
-(5) The Minister must be notified in writing by the following when a competing application has been determined and any rights of appeal that relate to that application have been exhausted or have expired:
+(3) The Minister must be notified in writing by the following when a competing application has been determined and any rights of appeal that relate to that application have been exhausted or have expired:
   (a) the EPA, if the competing application was made under this Act:
-  (b) the consent authority or administering agency referred to in subsection (4)﻿(a), if the competing application was made under a specified Act.
+  (b) the consent authority or administering agency referred to in subsection (2)﻿(a), if the competing application was made under a specified Act.
-(6) The Minister may give notice under subsection (7) if the Minister— (a) considers that the substantive application has 1 or more competing applications and the Minister has received notice under subsection (5) for each of those competing applications; or
-  (b) does not consider that the substantive application has any competing applications.
-(7) The EPA must not provide the substantive application to the panel convener before the Minister notifies the EPA in writing that a panel may be set up for the substantive application.
 Existing resource consents for same activity
-(8) After receiving a recommendation under subsection (1)﻿(b), the Minister must decide whether there are any existing resource consents of the kind referred to in section 30(3)﻿(a) that are not identified in the substantive application.
+(4) After receiving a recommendation under section 47(1)﻿(b), the Minister must decide whether there are any existing resource consents of the kind referred to in section 30(3)﻿(a) that are not identified in the substantive application.
-(9) If the Minister decides that there are any existing resource consents of that kind, the EPA must return the application under section 46(4) (and section 46(5) applies accordingly).
+(5) If the Minister decides that there are existing resource consents of that kind, the EPA must return the application under section 46(4) (and section 46(5) applies accordingly).

+### 47B Minister gives notice that panel may be set up
+(1) The Minister may notify the EPA in writing that a panel may be set up for a substantive application if the Minister— (a) either—
+    (i) considers that the application has 1 or more competing applications and the Minister has received notice under section 47A(3) for each of those competing applications; or
+    (ii) does not consider that the application has any competing applications; and (b) if applicable, decides that there are no existing resource consents of the kind referred to in section 30(3)﻿(a) that are not identified in the application.
+(2) On receiving a notice under this section, the EPA must— (a) notify the panel convener in writing that a panel may be set up for the substantive application; and (b) notify the applicant in writing that the panel convener has been notified under paragraph (a).

-Delegation by Minister to EPA
+### 47C Delegation of decision by Minister
-(10) The Minister may, in writing, delegate to the EPA the Minister's functions, powers, and duties under this section.
+(1) The Minister may, in writing, delegate to the EPA the Minister’s functions, powers, and duties under section 47A or 47B.
-(11) A delegation under subsection (10)—
+(2) A delegation under this section—
   (a) is revocable at will, but the revocation does not take effect until it is communicated in writing to the EPA; and (b) does not prevent the Minister from performing or exercising the functions, duties, or powers concerned.
-(12) If the Minister delegates to the EPA the power to make any or all decisions under subsection (3) or (8), the EPA must make those decisions within the 10-working-day time frame that applies under subsection (2) rather than making recommendations under subsection (1).
+(3) If the Minister delegates to the EPA the power to make any or all decisions under section 47A(1) or (4), the EPA must make those decisions within the 10-working-day time frame that applies under section 47(2) rather than making recommendations under section 47(1).
+(4) Subsection (5) applies if the Minister delegates to the EPA— (a) the power to make any or all decisions under section 47A(1) or (4); and (b) the power to notify under section 47B(1).
+(5) The EPA may comply with section 47B(2) without notifying itself of its decision or decisions under section 47B(1).

 ### 48 EPA requests recommendation in relation to aquaculture activities
 (1) This section applies if—